How to Remove Carpet Stains: Wine, Mud, Pets and Everyday Spills

 But here’s the deal—high-quality wool carpets won’t stain as long as you act quickly and use the proper cleaning techniques.

-This article is your one-stop shop for battling the 10 most common household stains, from your red wine to muddy footprints and pet accidents.
+This post is your one-stop shop for battling the 10 most common household stains, from your red wine to muddy footprints and pet accidents.

 Golden Rules of Removing Carpet Stains